 - (D) Vegetation management.
-This objective relates to capital costs for vegetation management not already included in the eligible applicant's rate base to prevent or curtail vegetation from interfering with electric transmission and distribution infrastructure.
-New data-driven trimming and removal scheduling technology, new GIS-based vegetation mapping technology, drought-resistant vegetation installation, and capital costs to prevent the growth of trees, shrubs, and other vegetation are subcategories of the vegetation management objective. - (4) Funding exclusions.
-Proceeds of a grant received under this section must not be used for the following: - (A) compliance with weatherization standards adopted before December 1, 2023; - (B) debt payments;
+This objective relates to actions taken above and beyond those supported by an applicant's current rates to prevent or curtail vegetation from interfering with electric transmission and distribution infrastructure.
+Data-driven trimming and removal scheduling, GIS-based vegetation mapping, drought-resistant vegetation installation, and measures taken to prevent the growth of trees, shrubs, and other vegetation are subcategories of meet the vegetation management objective. - (4) Funding exclusions.
+Proceeds of a grant received under this section must not be used for the following: - (A) compliance with weatherization standards adopted before December 1,2023; - (B) debt payments; - (C) upgrades to or operation of an electric generating facility that will be used primarily to serve an industrial load or private use network (PUN), except as defined in as described by paragraph (5) of this subsection; - (D) construction of, upgrades to, or operation of transmission and distribution

-- (C) upgrades to or operation of an electric generating facility that will be used primarily to serve an industrial load or private use network (PUN), as described by paragraph (5) of this subsection; - (D) construction of, upgrades to, or operation of transmission and distribution infrastructure that serves an industrial load or PUN and is on the customer's side of the settlement meter; - (E) construction or operation of a natural gas transmission pipeline, or any project related to natural gas transmission or distribution infrastructure; - (F) construction of a new electric generation resource, including any battery storage project, that will be used to sell electricity or ancillary services at wholesale or to serve end user load; - (G) operations expenses associated with a project funded by a grant under this section; - (H) construction of or upgrades to a facility that is not geographically located within Texas; - (I) any proposed project that will not provide the majority of its benefits to consumers of electricity that are located in Texas and outside of the ERCOT region; or - (J) any proposed project that is included as a measure in a resiliency plan approved under §25.62 of this title. - (5) For purposes of this section, an electric generating facility does not primarily serve an industrial load or PUN if that electric generating facility operates in such a manner that the portion of nameplate capacity that will serve the maximum noncoincident peak demand of the industrial load or PUN is less than 50 percent of the facility's total nameplate capacity.:
+- infrastructure that serves an industrial load or PUN and is on the customer's side of the settlement meter; - (ED) construction or operation of a natural gas transmission pipeline, or any project related to natural gas transmission or distribution infrastructure; - (FE) construction of new electric generation resources, including any battery storage project that is intended to be used to sell electricity or ancillary services at wholesale; or - (GF) operations expenses associated with any project funded by a grant under this section: - (H) construction of or upgrades to a facility that is not geographically located within Texas; or - (I) any proposed project that will not provide the majority of its benefits to consumers of electricity that are located in Texas and outside of the ERCOT region. - (5) For purposes of this section, an electric Electric generating facility facilities does not primarily serve-that serve an industrial load or PUN_if that electric generating facility operates in such a manner that the portion of nameplate capacity that will serve the maximum non-coincident peak demand of the industrial load or PUN is less than 50 percent of the facility's total nameplate capacity_are eligible for a grant under this section, subject to the following conditions: - (A) transmission and distribution infrastructure that serves an industrial load or PUN must be on the public use side of the meter and geographically located entirely within this state; and